estruyf/blog-content/content/posts/2021-03-24-caching-data-for-your-vscode-extension.md

 }
 ```

-{{< blockquote type="Info" text="You can find a complete example of using the VSCode state here: [CacheProvider.ts](https://github.com/estruyf/vscode-msgraph-autocomplete/blob/main/src/providers/CacheProvider.ts)." >}}
+{{< blockquote type="info" text="You can find a complete example of using the VSCode state here: [CacheProvider.ts](https://github.com/estruyf/vscode-msgraph-autocomplete/blob/main/src/providers/CacheProvider.ts)." >}}